National Guard (Mexico): History

 The National Guard was launched by President Andrés Manuel López Obrador in 2019.
 It has since played a major part in intensifying the enforcement of immigration policy.
 Before becoming president, López Obrador campaigned on a promise to take the military off the streets.
 Shortly after assuming office, he released a plan to create the National Guard under control of the Mexican Armed Forces which would be in charge of "preventing and combating crime".
 López Obrador stated that the new National Guard would be critical to solving Mexico's ongoing security crisis.

 On 28 February, Congress voted to approve a 60,000-member national guard.
 On 27 May 2019, the law regulating the National Guard entered into force.
 On 30 June 2019, the National Guard was officially established.

 In June 2019, as part of a deal with the United States, Mexico agreed to deploy the newly formed National Guard to its border with Guatemala.
 The guard was not enforcing immigration policy, but after a certain period of time they started to enforce immigration policy.

 A 2019 survey sponsored by The Washington Post and Mexican newspaper Reforma gathered information on public opinion regarding both illegal immigration to Mexico and the National Guard.
 The survey was conducted from 9 July to 14 July 2019, among 1,200 adults across the country in 100 election districts by way of face-to-face interviews.
-A 53% majority voiced their trust in the National Guard, with two-thirds saying that they would like the National Guard to be in their city, whereas 45% report that they feel there is awith the domestic force.
+A 53% majority voiced their trust in the National Guard, with two-thirds saying that they would like the National Guard to be in their city, whereas 45% report that they feel more safe with the domestic force.
 Furthermore, the survey said 51% of Mexicans support utilizing the country's recently formed National Guard to repel migration by illegal immigrants.

+In August 2022, the National Guard formed a new tactical unit called Fuerza Especial de Reacción e Intervención (FERI).